 In a situation where a sudden, disastrous change could, quite literally, put your life in their hands, we’d recommend this is an instance where you shouldn’t make your decision based purely on price.
 Ask questions about the experience of your guide – do they speak English, have they summited the mountain before and what is the guide to climber ratio; what facilities do they have available on the mountain; what is their reputation for safety etc.

-We went with one of the biggest most established operators in Kyrgyzstan and found that while generally, they provided a good service for the expedition and had the best facilities, there were several areas that needed improvement on the trip.
+We went with one of the largest and most established operators in Kyrgyzstan, Ak-Sai Travel, and found that while generally they provided a good service for the expedition and certainly had the best mountain facilities, there were several areas that could do with some improvement on the trip.

 For experienced mountaineers, some of these may be no-brainers, but for the amateurs, they could very well help you get to the top (and back).

 The season lasts from June to August.
 The hiking season is short which means a lot of people trying to reach the summit in a limited space of time.
 June is generally busier with better weather, while towards the end of August there are fewer groups and the chance of less favourable weather, such as snowstorms, increases.
 We were the last group to attempt the summit in late August.

 Being sick is a fact of life on the mountain.
 No matter how strong your stomach might be… Lenin Peak will get you.
 A possible combination of bad hygiene or dodgy food, each of the seven people in our group became ill which seems to be a common theme between the camps.
 Not exactly what you want at altitude.
 Bring an antidiarrhoeal and perhaps some hand sanitizer, rest when you can and stay hydrated.